MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 The Azure services you selected for the implementation of the Reliable Web App pattern might not support these implementation techniques.
 For the Modern Web App pattern, you need an application platform that supports containerization and a container image repository.
 You need a messaging system to support asynchronous messaging.

-### Choose a container service

-For the parts of your application that you want to containerize, you need an application platform that supports containers.
+- *Choose a container service.* For the parts of your application that you want to containerize, you need an application platform that supports containers.
+Use the [Choose an Azure container service](/azure/architecture/guide/choose-azure-container-service) guidance to help make your decision.
 Azure has three principle container services: Azure Container Apps, Azure Kubernetes Service, and App Service.

   - *Azure Container Apps (ACA)*: Choose ACA if you need a serverless platform that automatically scales and manages containers in event-driven applications.
   - *Azure Kubernetes Service (AKS)*: Choose AKS if you need detailed control over Kubernetes configurations and advanced features for scaling, networking, and security.
   - *Web Apps for Container*: Choose Web App for Containers on Azure App Service for the simplest PaaS experience.

-For more information, see [Choose an Azure container service](/azure/architecture/guide/choose-azure-container-service).

-### Choose a container repository

-When using any container-based compute service, it’s necessary to have a repository to store the container images.
+- *Choose a container repository.* When using any container-based compute service, it’s necessary to have a repository to store the container images.
 You can use a public container registry like Docker Hub or a managed registry like Azure Container Registry.
-For more information, see [Introduction to Container registries in Azure](/azure/container-registry/container-registry-intro).
+Use the [Introduction to Container registries in Azure](/azure/container-registry/container-registry-intro) guidance to help make your decision.

-### Choose a messaging system

-A messaging system is an important piece of service-oriented architectures.
+- *Choose a messaging system.* A messaging system is an important piece of service-oriented architectures.
 It decouples message senders and receivers to enable [asynchronous messaging](/azure/architecture/guide/technology-choices/messaging).
 Pick an Azure messaging system that supports your design needs.
 Azure has three messaging services: Azure Event Grid, Azure Event Hub, and Azure Service Bus.

   - *Azure Event Grid*: Choose Azure Event Grid when you need a highly scalable service to react to status changes through a publish-subscribe model.
   - *Azure Event Hubs*: Choose Azure Event Hubs for large-scale data ingestion, especially when dealing with telemetry and event streams that require real-time processing.
   - *Azure Service Bus*: Choose Azure Service Bus for reliable, ordered, and possibly transactional delivery of high-value messages in enterprise applications.

 For more information, see [Choose between Azure messaging services](https://learn.microsoft.com/azure/service-bus-messaging/compare-messaging-services).